siginoltd/tab_police_vscode_extension/README.md

 # Tab Police

-A VS Code extension by Sigino Ltd that enforces a strict "no tabs" policy by preventing file saves and closes when tab characters are detected.
+A VS Code extension that enforces a strict "no tabs" policy by preventing file saves and closes when tab characters are detected.

 ## Features